 As a result, web providers have had to improvise their engagement strategies by asking users to opt into SMS or email as alternative communication options.

+Mobile app development incurs a high cost and requires a significant investment of resources.
 Oftentimes, it doesn’t make sense for businesses with a successful web-first model to invest the necessary time and resources in creating an app if doing so won’t ultimately benefit their monetization model.
+But that doesn't mean they should completely ignore the overwhelming web traffic on mobile devices.

-Here are a few key statistics illustrating the importance of using mobile web notifications as part of your engagement strategy for iOS users.
+Here are a few key statistics illustrating the importance of using mobile web notifications as part of your engagement strategy for iOS 16+ users.

-• Whereas the average email click-through rate is between two and three percent, push notifications have an average CTR of eight percent
+• Whereas the average email click-through rate (CTR) is between two and three percent, push notifications have an average CTR of eight percent

 A Brief History of Browser Support for Web Notifications